-For the year ended December 31, 2018, gross profit increased by \$60.9 million, or 28%, compared to the prior year, primarily due to improvements of \$53.8 million and \$7.1 million within the Environmental Solutions Group and the Safety and Security Systems Group, respectively.
-Gross margin for the year ended December 31, 2018 was 25.9%, compared to 24.6% in the prior year, primarily driven by a 210 basis point gross margin improvement within the Environmental Solutions Group, associated with improved operating leverage, benefits from actions taken in response to higher commodity costs, favorable sales mix and the reduction in purchase accounting expenses, described above, partially offset by the higher depreciation expense.
+For the year ended December 31, 2019, gross profit increased by \$40.7 million, or 14%, compared to the prior year, primarily due to improvements of \$34.8 million and \$5.9 million within the Environmental Solutions Group and the Safety and Security Systems Group, respectively.
+Gross margin for the year ended December 31, 2019 was 26.4%, compared to 25.9% in the prior year, primarily driven by improvements within the Safety and Security Group and Environmental Solutions Group of 220 basis points and 50 basis points, respectively.
+Margin improvements were primarily attributable to improved operating leverage, benefits from pricing actions and favorable sales mix.